GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 - [Attribution Reporting Header Validator](https://wicg.github.io/attribution-reporting-api/validate-headers)
 {% endAside %}

-## Planning and design decisions

-You'll need to develop or adapt your ad and reporting strategy to transition to the Attribution Reporting API.
-Understanding what data the API can report on, the [size constraints](/docs/privacy-sandbox/attribution-reporting/constraints/) of the data, the [timing of reports](/docs/privacy-sandbox/attribution-reporting/report-schedules/), and how you will [prioritize data to be reported](/docs/privacy-sandbox/attribution-reporting/change-attribution-logic/) will be important.

-Strategic planning will require a deeper understanding of the internal workings of the API, which is covered in other documentation, such as [Design decisions](/docs/privacy-sandbox/summary-reports/design-decisions/).

-### Choose a report type
+## Choose a report type

-The Attribution Reporting API is designed to allow you to generate two types of reports: event-level and summary reports.
+The Attribution Reporting API allows you to generate two types of reports: event-level and summary reports.
 Event-level reports require less setup than aggregatable/summary reports, so they may be a good place to start.
+Summary reports require integration with the [Aggregation Service](/docs/privacy-sandbox/aggregation-service/); event-level reports don't.

-Of course, if you decide to, you can set up reporting for both event-level and summary reports.
+You can set up reporting for both event-level and summary reports.
 They are complementary.

-It's important to note that aggregatable reports represent data that is eventually aggregated and summarized to produce summary reports.
-They can be thought of as an intermediate step in the generation of summary reports, which are the reports containing data that can be read by advertisers and ad techs.
-Summary reports require integration with the [Aggregation Service](/docs/privacy-sandbox/aggregation-service/); event-level reports don't.

-#### Event-level reports
+### Event-level reports

 {% Partial 'privacy-sandbox/glossary-entries/event-level.njk' %}

-#### Summary reports
+### Summary reports

 {% Partial 'privacy-sandbox/glossary-entries/summary-report.njk' %}